Get connected outside of the classroom!

 Volunteering is a great way to support the Osher Institute and engage with other members.
 Ways to volunteer with the Institute include:

-- Being a Special Interest Group (SIG) leader
+- Being a Special Interest Group (SIG) facilitator.

-- Joining our curriculum, scholarship, travel, or volunteer committee
+- Joining our curriculum, scholarship, or volunteer committees.

-If you are interested in any of these opportunities, please fill out the online Volunteer Interest Form.
+If you are interested in volunteering in future semesters, please fill out the online Volunteer Interest Form.

 The Osher Institute Advisory Board is drawn from the membership and provides assistance to the Institute director.